 Can Airport Screening Help Stop The Spread Of Wuhan Coronavirus?

 Airports around the world are screening travelers from certain parts of China for symptoms of an illness that has sickened more than 600 people and killed at least 17.
-The illness, caused by a novel form of the coronavirus, originated in the city of Wuhan, China, and the bulk of the cases confirmed to date are in China.
+The illness, caused by a novel form of the coronavirus, originated in the city of Wuhan, China, and the bulk of the confirmed cases are in China.

 On Jan.
-17. public health officials began conducting health screenings for passengers flying to the U.S. from Wuhan at three U.S. airports: San Francisco Airport, Los Angeles Airport and New York City's John F. Kennedy Airport.
-On Tuesday, U.S. authorities announced the first domestic case in Washington state.
-On Wednesday, airport screening began at Chicago's O'Hare Airport and the Hartsfield-Jackson Atlanta Airport.
+17, public health officials began conducting health screenings for passengers flying to the U.S. from Wuhan at three U.S. airports: San Francisco International, Los Angeles International and New York City's John F. Kennedy International.
+On Tuesday, U.S. authorities announced the first domestic case, in Washington state.
+On Wednesday, airport screening began at Chicago's O'Hare International Airport and the Hartsfield-Jackson Atlanta International Airport.

-The illness which triggers coughing, fever, respiratory struggles and pneumonia has spread to regions of China, South Korea, Japan, Thailand and Taiwan.
+The illness, which triggers coughing, fever, respiratory struggles and pneumonia, has spread to regions of China, South Korea, Japan, Thailand and Taiwan.
 China has quarantined the city of Wuhan in an effort to stop the spread.
-And airports in some other countries have initiated screening protocols too.
+And airports in some other countries have also initiated screening protocols.

 But it's unclear how much screening can help.
 Dr. Martin Cetron, director for the Division of Global Migration and Quarantine for the federal Centers for Disease Control and Prevention, says entry screening is a good precautionary measure to identify and target sick passengers potentially infected with the new virus.
-At the same time, he acknowledges that "no system is foolproof."
+But he acknowledges that "no system is foolproof."

-The World Health Organization, by contrast, recommends against testing travelers.
+The World Health Organization recommends against testing travelers.
 "It is generally considered that entry screening offers little benefit, while requiring considerable resources," WHO officials said in a Jan.
 10 release.

-Josh Michaud, associate director for Global Health Policy at the Kaiser Family Foundation, compares airport screening to seeking a needle in a haystack.
+Josh Michaud, associate director for global health policy at the Kaiser Family Foundation, compares airport screening to seeking a needle in a haystack.

 "If the goal is to identify new cases of an emerging disease like the novel coronavirus, then airport screenings have been historically poor methods to identify new cases based off of studies," Michaud says.